806.8 Storm Water Pollution Prevention Plan (SWPPP)

 - Sand Bags/Rock Socks

 - Wattles/Compost Filter Socks/Fiber Rolls/Sediment Logs, etc.

-- Various Filter Inserts (e.g., but not limited to, Silt Saver Inlet Filter & Big Red Curb Inlet Protector, Dandy Products (Bag, Sack, Pop, Curb, Curb Bag, Curb Sack))
+- Various Filter Devices and Inserts (e.g., but not limited to, FLEXSTORM Inlet Filters, Silt Saver Inlet Filter, Big Red Curb Inlet Protector and Dandy Products)

 - Wood, Steel or Other Barricades

-Drop or Pipe/Box Inlet Protection (Should have 9 in. effective height):
+Drop or Pipe/Box Inlet Protection (Shall have a minimum 9 in. effective height):

 - Rock Ditch Checks

 - Various Filter Devices (e.g., but not limited to, Silt Saver Inlet Filter, Big Red Area Inlet Protector and Dandy Products)

 - Wood (CBST, as discussed in EPG 806.8.6.4.2 Sediment Trap), Steel or Other Barricades

 - (Note: Item selection may vary depending on the type and design of inlet to be protected and careful consideration should be made with inlet protection to ensure any impounded water will not flood streets, buildings, homes, etc..)